dislick/patrickmuff-blog/posts/hp-microserver-gen8-raid5/index.md

 ![Delock SATA cable](./delock_sata_cable.jpg)

-It allows me to draw power from the power chord originally intended for the ODD as you can see on this next photo:
+It allows me to draw power from the power cord originally intended for the ODD as you can see on this next photo:

 ![Side view of the server](./sideview.jpg)